terrilee1219/Iris-biometric-authentication/README.md

 - pupilIrisCircle()
 - contourCrop()
 - irisRectangle()
+- normalizeIrisImg()

 3.)
-Iris code and matching has
+Iris code and matching has 4 functions

+- ternaryImg()
+- generateIrisCode()
+- match()

+more detailed instructions on how to use the functions to come soon